“Students at Goldwyn arrive with a past and leave with a future” (Ofsted report June 2014)

 |Duke of Edinburgh Award||Bronze and Silver Awards|

-For further detailed curriculum information, including subject and year group content, please contact department pages.
+For further detailed curriculum information, including subject and year group content, please view subject pages or contact the relevant Head of Centre.
 For details of the KS3 and KS4 curriculum content at each centre please see the Attainment page.

 Goldwyn School has state of the art computing facilities throughout the School.
 The Internet is a tremendously useful tool used in every curriculum area.
 Students are given their own email account for use in School.
 The guidelines for safe use of the internet are adhered to by all staff.
 The School has web filtering software and a high level of security.
 For more information you are welcome to see the policy held in the School.